timoadam/timoadam.github.io/_pages/cv.md

 ------
 * 6/2016-5/2020: Ph.D in Economics, Bielefeld University, Germany.\\
 Title of the doctoral thesis: *On some flexible extensions of hidden Markov models*.
+* 8/2014-7/2015: Year abroad at the University of Copenhagen, Denmark.
 * 10/2013-5/2016: M.Sc. in Economics, Bielefeld University, Germany.\\
 Title of the Master's thesis: *Non-parametric inference in generalized Markov-switching regression models*.
 * 10/2010-9/2013: B.Sc. in Economics, Bielefeld University, Germany.\\